Whitehaven Coal Q2 output slumps 44% on labour, drought issues

 Production at Maules Creek, which produced nearly 60% of Whitehaven's saleable coal output in 2019, fell 34%.

+Whitehaven sells high grade coal across Asia, with Japan, Korea and Taiwan as its main customers.
+The company has been increasing its output of higher quality thermal coal as its prices have fallen at a slower pace when compared with other grades of the commodity.

+The company said it "continues to see strong end user and trader demand for high quality thermal coal".

-(Reporting by Niyati Shetty and Nikhil Subba in Bengaluru; editing by Richard Pullin)
+(Reporting by Niyati Shetty and Nikhil Subba in Bengaluru; editing by Richard Pullin and Anil D'Silva)

 ((Niyati.N.Shetty@thomsonreuters.com; +918067497199;))